All power is useless without stopping power. Make a brake service appointment today and let our expert technicians take care of your 2011 Honda Pilot.

 When should you change the brake pads on your 2011 Honda Pilot?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Pilot right now.
 Are you still driving with the same pads as when you bought the car?
 Brake pads made of certain materials tend to outlast others.
 Luckily, Firestone Complete Auto Care offers Honda Pilot brake pad replacements, coupons on brake services, and a limited Lifetime Parts Warranty on brake pads.
 We do brake checks and brake pad replacements every day, and for your Pilot, we’ll only use parts that meet or surpass Honda’s standards.

 Your Honda Pilot may be powered by a strong engine.
-One that's ready to get you to 200,000 miles and beyond.
+One that can outlast the 170,000-mile mark.
 But if you can’t brake, it might as well be scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Unresponsive brakes make it tough to give the road your best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 Our technicians work to prevent more brake damage.
 Get your 2011 Honda Pilot brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and wheel cylinder and brake caliper installation.
 Schedule an appointment today for Honda Pilot brake service and repair.

 Let's take care of your 2011 Honda Pilot together.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Select from our service menu below to learn about 2011 Honda repairs.